From 'what's a tensor' to a full ML pipeline in 4 days

 The conventional path is: read theory, understand the system, then build something.
 That can take months before you touch anything real.
 What happened here was different — and faster.

-I started with a novice understanding, picked up a bunch of concepts quickly through Claude, then jumped into building while I was still learning.
+I started with a novice understanding, picked up concepts quickly through Claude, then jumped into building while I was still learning.
 The two happened simultaneously.
 But AI-assisted building moves fast — faster than you can fully absorb everything in real time.
 So naturally things blur past you.
 You make decisions you don’t fully understand yet.
 You use a technique because Claude recommended it and it works, but you couldn’t explain every detail of why.

 And that’s fine.
 Because now you go back and fill in those gaps — and it’s a completely different experience than reading theory cold.